Clarence W. Sessions

 Clarence William Sessions (February 8, 1859 – April 1, 1931) was a United States district judge of the United States District Court for the Western District of Michigan.

 Education and career

 Born in North Plains Township, Ionia County, Michigan, Sessions received an Artium Baccalaureus degree from the University of Michigan in 1881 and read law to enter the bar in 1883.
 He was in private practice in Ionia, Michigan from 1883 to 1885, and in Muskegon, Michigan from 1885 to 1906.
 He was a Judge of the Circuit Court of Michigan from 1906 to 1911.

 Federal judicial service

-On February 25, 1911, Sessions was nominated by President William Howard Taft to a seat on the United States District Court for the Western District of Michigan vacated by Judge Arthur Carter Denison.
-Sessions was confirmed by the United States Senate on March 2, 1911, and received his commission the same day, serving thereafter until his death on April 1, 1931, in Grand Rapids, Michigan.
+On February 25, 1911, Sessions was nominated by President William Howard Taft to a seat on the United States District Court for the Western District of Michigan that was vacated by Judge Arthur Carter Denison.
+Sessions was confirmed by the United States Senate on March 2, 1911, and received his commission the same day.
+He served until his death on April 1, 1931, in Grand Rapids, Michigan.